II. Epidemiology

 3. Graduated Walking Program

-2. Offloading is key
+2. Offloading the affected foot is key

 1. Ongoing Trauma persists until non-weight bearing